 Don’t eat too many!

 Too much of anything is a bad thing.
-It’s possible to have too much vitamin C which can lead to an assortments of side effects including nausea, heartburn and even kidney stones.
+It’s possible to have too much vitamin C which can lead to an assortment of side effects including nausea, heartburn and even kidney stones.

 People who take beta-blockers run the risk of an increased level of potassium in the body system.
 This can be a problem for those with malfunctioning kidneys.
 The excess potassium would be difficult to remove from the body’s system.